RatulHasan/custom-role-creator/readme.txt

 - Create new role as a copy existing role capabilities.
 - Assign capabilities to a role.
 - Delete unnecessary role.
+- Assign capabilities to individual users'.
+- Reset Custom Role Creator Made Roles To Default.
+- Restore roles and capabilities to default as WordPress Core.

 The plugin is an open source project.
 If anyone has new ideas - pull requests are welcome!
 The development repo is [GitHub Repo](https://github.com/RatulHasan/custom-role-creator).